 Whenever a request is made to our API by pub Whatsapp, it includes an ‘X-Whatsapp-Chatid’, which is the unique ID for that conversation.
 This helps us identify what chat to associate with.

-We are using express on our backend, so the Express’s Request object has simple methods to access all of the properties sent by Whatsapp in their GET request (the User object).
+We are using Express on our backend, so Express’s Request object has simple methods to access all of the properties sent by Whatsapp in their GET request (the User object).
 So, whenever a user initiates a chat with our API, we save the ‘X-Whatsapp-Chatid’ in our database for this user.

 In order to make it easier for both Android and iOS to communicate with our API, we are using the request package for Node.js, which makes sending GET requests from NodJS super easy.

-Once we receive and save the ‘X-Whatsapp-Chatid’, we automatically send a GET request to pub Whatsapp Webhook API (with Random Auth Code as a response) and provide our unique ID (which is actually website username for this user, more on this later).
+Once we receive and save the ‘X-Whatsapp-Chatid’, we automatically send a GET request to pub Whatsapp Webhook API (with Random Auth Code as a response) and provide our unique ID (which is actually the website username for this user, more on this later).

-Whenever we receive a request with a random auth code as an HTTP response, we must make another request to the Whatsapp Webhook API (with our Auth Code as HTTP Response) so that it can be verified by Whatsapp.
+Whenever we receive a request with a random auth code as an HTTP response, we must make another request to the Whatsapp Webhook API (with our Auth Code as an HTTP Response) so that it can be verified by Whatsapp.